 Aside from the desktop version, Shutterstock also has an app, where you can upload your photos directly from your phone to your account.

-As for how much you get paid, it will greatly depend on the license used and your earnings tier, all of which you can learn more about here.
+As for how much you get paid, it will greatly depend on the license used and your earnings tier, all of which you can learn more about on the official website.

 - Website: Shutterstock